 Couchbase Server memory-management ensures high performance and scalability.

-Memory-quota allocation on Couchbase Server occurs per service (except in the case of the Query Service, which does not require a specific allocation).
+Memory-quota allocation on Couchbase Server occurs per service (except in the cases of the Query Service and Backup Service, which do not require specific allocations).
 This allows the availability of memory-resources to be tuned according to the assignment of services, node by node.
 Note that the Data Service must run on at least one node; and that on each of those nodes, quotas for buckets, specified at the time of bucket-creation, are subtracted from the quota allocated to the Data Service.

 The memory-quota allocation specified for a given service applies to every instance of that service across the cluster.
 For example, if 2048 MB is specified for the Analytics Service, and the Analytics Service is run on three of a cluster’s five nodes, each of the three instances of the service is duly allocated 2048 MB.
 Note that it is not possible to have different memory allocations across multiple instances of the same service within a single cluster.

 As a guideline, Couchbase recommends that no more than 90% of a node’s memory (80% on nodes with a small amount of total memory) be allocated to the server and its services.

 The firm limits on server memory allocation are: \(max(total\_memory - 1, 80\% \times total\_memory)\) where

 total_memory is the maximum memory on the node in GiB.

 Instructions on how to allocate memory quotas to services when initializing a new cluster can be found in the section Create a Cluster.